emu-russia/psxcpu/README.md

 # psxcpu

-Reverse engineering of the SONY PlayStation 1 CPU.
+Reverse engineering of the SONY PlayStation 1 CPU (CXD8530CQ).